Connect to a Kafka cluster

 kcat -P \-b <host>:<port> \-t <topic_name> \-X sasl.username=<user_name> \-X sasl.password=<password> \-X security.protocol=SASL_PLAINTEXT \-X sasl.mechanisms=SCRAM-SHA-512Specify:

-<host>— the node's DNS address;<port>— connection port;<topic_name>— the topic name;<user_name>— the user name with the producer role that has access to the topic;<password>— the user password.
+<host>— node DNS address; ;<port>— connection port;;<topic_name>— topic name; ;<user_name>— user name with the producer role who has access to the topic; ;<password>— user password.

 -